-The White Rose Expansion Project involves the development of three satellite fields: the North Amethyst, the West White Rose and the South White Rose.
+The White Rose expansion project (WREP) involves the development of three satellite fields near the White Rose oil field off the coast of Newfoundland, Canada.

 White Rose satellite fields discovery and reserves

-The South White Rose field was delineated in 2003, and it is estimated to hold probable reserves of about five mbo and contingent gas resources of 155 billion standard cubic feet (bscf).
+The South White Rose field was delineated in 2003.
+As of June 2022, it is estimated to hold remaining proven and probable oil reserves of about five mbo and contingent gas resources of 155 billion standard cubic feet (bscf).

 White Rose satellite fields development

-The development of the WREP involves the installation of a wellhead platform (WHP) comprised of a concrete gravity structure (CGS) and topsides featuring drilling facilities, wellheads and support services including accommodation facilities for 144 people, utilities, a flare boom and a heli-deck.
+The WREP development involves the installation of a wellhead platform (WHP) comprised of a concrete gravity structure (CGS) and topsides that will feature drilling facilities, wellheads and support services, including accommodation facilities for 144 people, utilities, flare boom and helideck.
 Production from the satellite field will be transferred to the SeaRose FPSO through subsea pipelines.

-The WHP will be capable of accommodating 20 well slots, integrating the conductor sharing wellhead technology, which allows two wells to be drilled in each conductor, doubling the total number of wells to 40.
-The WHP will be designed to operate for 25 years.
-The CGS will be constructed at a new graving dock in Argentia.
+The WHP will accommodate 20 well slots and integrate conductor-sharing wellhead technology, which allows two wells to be drilled in each conductor, doubling the total number of wells to 40.
+The WHP is designed to operate for 25 years.
+The CGS is being constructed at a new graving dock in Argentia.

-Wells will be connected to the existing South Drill Centre by subsea facilities.
-Drilling works for the SWRX are being performed using a semi-submersible mobile offshore drilling unit (MODU).
+The wells are connected to the existing South Drill Centre by subsea facilities.
+Drilling works for the SWRX were performed using a semi-submersible mobile offshore drilling unit (MODU).

-Cameron supplied 13 subsea wellheads and christmas trees, control systems, manifold components and flowline connection systems, as well as provided engineering and project management support for the North Amethyst field.
+Cameron supplied 13 subsea wellheads and christmas trees, control systems, manifold components, and flowline connection systems.
+The company also provided engineering and project management support for the North Amethyst field.
 The final assembly, painting, mechanical outfitting and insulation of the subsea structures for the North Amethyst field were performed by Cahill.

-Wood Group Mustang Canada in collaboration with Wood Group PSN performed the front-end engineering design (FEED) for the topsides of the WREP’s wellhead platform.
-The two companies will also provide detailed engineering and design for the topsides.
+Wood Group Mustang Canada, in collaboration with Wood Group PSN, performed the front-end engineering design (FEED) for the topsides of the WREP wellhead platform.
+The two companies also provided detailed engineering and design for the topsides.

-The pre-front end engineering design (pre-FEED), FEED and detailed engineering design for the CGS of the WHP is being performed by Arup.
-The drilling equipment for the WHP will be supplied by Archer.
+The pre-FEED, FEED and detailed engineering design for the WHP CGS were performed by Arup.
+The drilling equipment for the WHP was supplied by Archer.